shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-amm-on-avalanche.md

 For example, Uniswap uses p * q = k, where p is the amount of one token in the liquidity pool, and q is the amount of the other.
 Here “k” is a fixed constant which means the pool’s total liquidity always has to remain the same.
 For further explanation let us take an example if an AMM has coin A and Coin B, two volatile assets, every time A is bought, the price of A goes up as there is less A in the pool than before the purchase.
 Conversely, the price of B goes down as there is more B in the pool.
 The pool stays in constant balance, where the total value of A in the pool will always equal the total value of B in the pool.
 The size will expand only when new liquidity providers join the pool.

 Different AMMs use different formulas according to the specific use cases they target and the similarity between all of them is that they determine the prices algorithmically.
 In this tutorial, we will learn how to build a very basic AMM having features namely Provide, Withdraw & Swap with no incentive mechanism like trading fees.
-Also, we will not deal with ERC20 tokens; instead we will maintain our own mapping storing the balance of the accounts to keep things simple!
+Also, we will not deal with ERC20 tokens instead, we will maintain our own mapping storing the balance of the accounts to keep things simple!

 # Prerequisites